Samuel Jaques

 with some recent work on "accumulators", with intended applications for digital credentials.

 You can view my github, look at my papers on Google scholar, or try out the library of quantum arithmetic I wrote during an internship at Microsoft.
-Mastadon profile.
+Mastodon profile.